smorad/um_cisc_7026/lecture_2_linear_regression.typ

   Back to the question... #pause

-  *Question:* How do we choose $n$ such that our polynomial model works for unseen/new data? #pause
+  *Question:* How do we choose $m$ such that our polynomial model works for unseen/new data? #pause

   *Answer:* Compute the loss on unseen data!
 ]